emine-yildirim/emine-yildirim.github.io/Leeds_Seminars_2023-24.md

 Do the dual Miller-Morita-Mumford classes vanish in the homology of the big mapping class group?

 The Mumford conjecture -- a consequence of the Madsen-Weiss theorem -- describes the rational homology of the mapping class groups Mod(Σ(g,1)) in the limit as g goes to infinity, in terms of the dual Miller-Morita-Mumford (MMM) classes.
 Instead of taking the colimit of the mapping class groups, one may instead take the colimit of the surfaces Σ(g,1) themselves, to obtain an infinite-type surface Σ(∞), and consider its mapping class group Mod(Σ(∞)), called the "big mapping class group".
 The structure of its homology is very mysterious, and very large: it is uncountably generated in every positive degree.
 There is a natural homomorphism from the colimit of Mod(Σ(g,1)) to Mod(Σ(∞)), and one may wonder what its effect is on homology; in particular whether the dual MMM classes vanish on Mod(Σ(∞)).
 This is a special case of a more general question for any infinite-type surface S: does its mapping class group Mod(S) admit non-zero homology classes supported on a compact subsurface of S?
 We will give a complete answer to this question when S has non-zero genus (including the case S=Σ(∞)) and a partial answer when S has genus zero.
 This represents joint work with Xiaolei Wu.

 ---

+Nicholas Williams (Lancaster University)

+Donaldson--Thomas invariants for the Bridgeland--Smith correspondence

+Celebrated work of Bridgeland and Smith shows a correspondence between quadratic differentials on Riemann surfaces and stability conditions on certain 3-Calabi--Yau triangulated categories.
+Part of this correspondence is that finite-length trajectories of the quadratic differential correspond to stable objects of phase 1.
+Speaking roughly, these stable objects are then counted by an associated Donaldson--Thomas invariant.
+Work of Iwaki and Kidwai predicts particular values for these Donaldson--Thomas invariants according to the different types of finite-length trajectories, based on the output of topological recursion.
+We show that the category recently studied by Christ, Haiden, and Qiu produces Donaldson--Thomas invariants matching these predictions.
+In this talk I will give a gentle introduction to quadratic differentials, explain the construction relating them to stability conditions, and, time permitting, indicate the proof of our main result.
+This is joint work with Omar Kidwai.

+---